Azure/azure-kusto-spark/docs/KustoSource.md

  Kusto connector implements Spark 'Datasource V1' API.
  Kusto data source identifier is "com.microsoft.kusto.spark.datasource".
  Kusto table schema is translated into a spark as explained in [DataTypes](Spark-Kusto DataTypes mapping.md).
+ The reading is done in one of two modes: 'Single' and 'Distributed'.
+By default if the user did not override the read mode - an estimated count for the query is made; for small row count - a 'Single' mode is chosen with a fallback to the 'Distributed' mode (as the first might fail due to [kusto limit policy](https://docs.microsoft.com/en-us/azure/kusto/concepts/querylimits)).
+In 'Distributed' mode, a distributed
+ [export command](https://docs.microsoft.com/en-us/azure/kusto/management/data-export/export-data-to-storage) is called followed by a distributed spark Parquet read.

  ### Command Syntax